Thermodynamic Basis of Sugar-Dependent Polymer Stabilization: Informing Biologic Formulation Design: Results and Discussion

 \subsection{Role of Preferential Exclusion on Polymer Stabilization}

 We compute the preferential interaction coefficient ($\Gamma$) for the HP and CP models in different sugar solutions.
 Our results consistently show positive $\Gamma$ values across all sugar solutions, indicating preferential accumulation of sugars around HP and CP.
 The magnitude of $\Gamma$ increases with sugar concentration, with disaccharides exhibiting higher values than monosaccharides at the same molar concentrations.
-On a mass basis, disaccharides still tend to exhibit higher $\Gamma$ values than monosaccharides, with the notable exception of 2 M $\beta$-fructose, which shows values comparable to 1 M sucrose.
+To further assess whether these trends arise purely from molecular concentration or from the total sugar content, we also compared $\Gamma$ values on a mass basis, that is, for solutions containing approximately equivalent total sugar mass (e.g., 1 M trehalose vs. 0.5 M glucose).
+Even under these mass-equivalent conditions, disaccharides continue to exhibit higher $\Gamma$ values than monosaccharides, with the notable exception of 2 M $\beta$-fructose, which shows values comparable to 1 M sucrose.
+This comparison is relevant for formulation design, where excipient levels are often specified by weight percent rather than molar concentration

 The preferential exclusion mechanism \cite{timasheff1998control, arsiccio2023thermodynamic} suggests that stabilizing sugars are preferentially excluded from (folded) proteins, resulting in negative $\Gamma$ values.
 However, our results show positive $\Gamma$ values even in cases where the folded states of HP and CP are thermodynamically favored, seemingly contradicting this mechanism.
 This apparent inconsistency can be reconciled by recognizing that preferential exclusion is fundamentally governed not by the absolute magnitude of $\Gamma$, but by the difference in $\Gamma$ between the folded and unfolded states.
 Specifically, the mechanism assumes greater exclusion from the unfolded state, and it is this difference in $\Gamma$ that contributes to the stabilization.
 To capture this effect, we examine the difference in preferential interactions: $\Delta \Gamma = \Gamma_{folded} - \Gamma_{unfolded}$.
 At lower sugar concentrations, $\Delta \Gamma$ is positive, indicating stronger sugar accumulation around the folded state.
 This correlates with an increase in unfolding free energy with concentration, suggesting increasing stabilization of the folded state.
 At higher concentrations, $\Delta \Gamma$ becomes negative, and this transition coincides with a decrease in unfolding free energy with increasing sugar concentration.
 This trend is consistent with the Wyman linkage relation \cite{wyman_linked_1964}, which links changes in solute binding to changes in macromolecular stability.
 Wyman linkage relation for folding/unfolding equilibria can be expressed as:\cite{wyman_linked_1964}